felipe-juan/dotfilesss/README.md

     - Put it in a different position than the dock (they can't both be on the right side, for example).
     - Toggle off the visibility of the "Taskbar."
 Personally, I would also toggle off the "Show Applications" button.
 - BlackBox
-  - No transparency
   - 15px Padding
+  - Transparency 85%
 - Gnome Tweaks
   - Startup Applications
     - Start Syncthing
     - io.github.mrvladus.List
   - Windows
     - Focus on Hover
+    - Raise Windows When Focused
 - Pop Shell
   - White Outline
   - Smart Gaps Disabled (Pop Shell)